 Possible Future Edition (PFE)

 This figurine was originally modeled by master sculptor Gerhard Skrobek in July 1957 and the first sample was painted by artist Franz Kirchner in August 1957.
 The prototype piece that carried the TMK-2 has been exhibited several places, including the 1980 Eaton Festival.
 Originally called “Naughty Boy” on old factory records but later changed to “Being Punished.”
 The German name of Jung im Karzar translates as “Boy in Jail.”
 This piece has a hole on the back for hanging as a plaque or will sit upright on the base.
 Has an incised 1955 copyright date on the back.
 The form of this piece is unique in that it is designed so that it may be used either as a standing figurine or hug as a wall plaque by the hole in the flat back.
 This is the third piece showing a cat.
-This early sample model pictured here has the “full bee” TMK-2 trademark and is part of the Robert L. Miller collection.
+This early sample model pictured here has the “full bee” TMK-2 trademark and was part of the Robert L. Miller collection.
+This photograph was made from a private collector’s rare and unusual set of M.I.
+Hummels.

 HUM 2007 – Tender Love